 Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal.
-The student whose financial aid has been terminated for unsatisfactory progress will not be paid any additional financial aid until she/he has completed the hours previously paid for with a 70% Cumulative Grade Point Average (CGPA) and will be able to complete the program within the maximum time frame.
+The student whose financial aid has been terminated for unsatisfactory progress will not be paid any additional financial aid until she/he has completed the hours previously paid for with a 70% academic grade percentage and will be able to complete the program within the maximum time frame.